-The cultural resource inventory area covered the 31.52-acre APE and included the excavation of 216 survey-level shovel tests.
-No cultural resources were documented during this inventory, thus the Project resulted in a no historic properties affected determination.
-The cultural resource inventory report was provided to the USDA-RUS for review and, following completion of this review, provided to the Kansas Historical Society ("KHS")/State Historic Preservation Office and Tribal Historic Preservation Offices for review and comment (Table 4).
-Responses were received from Osage Nation and the Kansas State Historic Preservation Office; the latter is operated as the KHS.
+The cultural resource inventory area covered the 6.62-acre Assessment Area and included the excavation of 153 survey-level shovel tests.
+Only one cultural resource was documented during the inventory and was determined to be not eligible for inclusion into the National Register of Historic Places; thus, there is no effect to historic properties for the project.
+The cultural resource inventory report was provided to the USDA-RUS for review and, following completion of this review, provided to the Kansas Historical Society/State Historic Preservation Office and Tribal Historic Preservation Offices for review and comment (Table 4).
+Responses were received from Osage Nation and the Kansas State Historic Preservation Office ("SHPO"); the latter is operated as the Kansas Historical Society ("KHS").
 Both the KHS and Osage Nation concurred with the USDA-RUS determination that a finding of no historic properties affected, in accordance with 36 CFR § 800.4(d)(1), was appropriate for the referenced project.